-There's so much that's new in Orlando that you may need more than a long weekend to see and do it all.
-For starters, Race Through New York Starring Jimmy Fallon opened at Universal Orlando in April, enabling guests to experience the "world's first-ever flying theatre," as well as learn the history of The Tonight Show.
-Then there's the brand new Universal's Volcano Bay water park and Pandora: World of Avatar at Disney's Animal Kingdom.
-LEGOLAND Beach Retreat, an adorable, bungalow-style resort, is also now open for overnight bookings.
+There's so much to see in Orlando that you may need more than a long weekend to do it all.
+For starters, Race Through New York Starring Jimmy Fallon at Universal Orlando enables guests to experience the "world's first-ever flying theatre," as well as learn the history of The Tonight Show.
+Then there's the Universal's Volcano Bay water park and Pandora: World of Avatar at Disney's Animal Kingdom.
+LEGOLAND Beach Retreat, an adorable, bungalow-style resort, has overnight bookings.

 Bypass the Las Vegas Strip for a weekend getaway in Henderson for a relaxing oasis that's perfect for exploring area rock formations and ancient petroglyphs, even desert wildlife.
 Set out hiking on your own along the Rainbow Vista Trail at Valley of Fire State Park or book a half-day guided tour of Red Rock Canyon.
 On Lake Las Vegas, rent a stand-up paddleboard, a kayak, or even an electric pedal boat.